I recently read the following article regarding the nukes used against Japan:

-Much of Japan and its infrastructure would havee been utterly destroyed.
-And many, many millions of Japanese lives would be lost.
+Much of Japan and its infrastructure would have been utterly destroyed.
+And many, many millions of Japanese lives would have been lost.
 Most of its major population centers destroyed.

 Millions of US lives would also have been lost and the US and its allies would have spent years and billions of dollars of damages achieving this.
 For no reason, when they could prevented these deaths with the deployment of the nukes.

 There was one alternative: Drop nukes on Japan until it surrendered.
 Since much of Japan would have been destroyed in the invasion, everyone was better off this way.